CarlyLL/Enforced-alcohol-abstinence/README.md

 To be added in due course.

 ### R Code excerpt 5: Probation and magistrates person-event data linkage
-This code details the steps taken to link person-events using the probation and magistrates' court records.
+This code details the steps taken to link person-events using the probation and magistrates' court records and create proxy reoffending measures (re-representations before the court).

 ### R Code excerpt 6: Linked Probation and criminal courts data analysis
 To be added in due course.